Psykotikism/Mutant_Tanks/INFORMATION.md

 			// --
 			// Separate values with commas (",").
 			// --
-			// Values limit: 3
+			// Values limit: 4
 			// Character limit for each value: 1
 			// --
 			// Minimum value for each: 0 (OFF)
 			// Maximum value for each: 999999 (Highest)
 			// --
-			// 1st number = Number of lady killer bullets to give to killers.
+			// 1st number = Number of bullets to give to killers.
-			// 2nd number = Number of lady killer bullets to give to assistants.
+			// 2nd number = Number of bullets to give to assistants.
-			// 3rd number = Number of lady killer bullets to give to teammates.
+			// 3rd number = Number of bullets to give to teammates.
+			// 4th number = Number of bullets to give to assistant killers.
-			"Lady Killer Reward"			"1,1,1"
+			"Lady Killer Reward"			"1,1,1,1"

 			// The amount of health to leech per hit as a reward to survivors.
 			// Note: This setting can be used for standard Tanks.